nrl-ai/daisykit/docs/python.md

 **For other platforms:**

-- Install OpenCV, Pybind11 and Vulkan development package (if you want GPu support)
+- Install OpenCV, Pybind11 and Vulkan development package (if you want GPU support)

 - Install DaisyKit (compile from source)